[REVEALED] Tools That Start With K

 KiCad, an open-source Electronic Design Automation (EDA) tool, empowers engineers and hobbyists to create professional-grade printed circuit boards (PCBs).
 With a user-friendly interface and a suite of features for schematic capture, PCB layout, and 3D visualization, KiCad democratizes the process of electronic design.
 Its collaborative and community-driven nature fosters innovation in the field of electronics.

-See also [REVEALED] Clothes That Start With Q
+See also [REVEALED] Board Games That Start With J

 5. Kotlin – Modernizing Java Development